jacksleight/statamic-bard-texstyle/README.md

 # Bard Paragraph Style

-This Statamic addon gives you the ability to add custom paragraph styles to the Bard fieldtypes.
+This Statamic addon gives you the ability to add custom paragraph styles to the Bard fieldtype.

 ## Installation